Enrolling in Medicare After Your Initial Enrollment Period :: Medicare Part B SEP Process (Special Enrollment Period)

 OUR PREFERRED METHOD IS SUBMITTING IN-PERSON

 • Be a “Walk-In” at your local SSA office and hand-deliver the forms in-person to a SSA rep - Make a copy first for your records, as sometimes SSA loses paperwork you give them.
 Most offices are open Monday through Friday from 9:00am to 4:00pm.
-Have them process the paperwork right there in your presence with a SSA rep. Try to avoid leaving the paperwork in their drop box, if possible.
+Have them process the paperwork right there in your presence with a SSA rep at the service window.
 Typically, the approval will show up online in your SSA account within a few days.

 • If you mail the forms, make a copy first for your records and then send via USPS Priority Mail, which provides delivery confirmation.
 Processing time is longer going this route, so only do this if you’re submitting well ahead of time.